 “Aye, please.
 Thank you.
 And wine.”

 He didn’t move.
-“Brìghde?” he said softly, coming into the room, framing her face in his hands, and tilting it up.
+“Bridget?” he said softly, coming into the room, framing her face in his hands, and tilting it up.
 “What’s wrong?”

+Other than his opinion of her?
 She gestured around, her mouth twisting.
 “I want my things.
 I appreciate that I will have new furniture, but I wish I had my other things.
+My own clothes.
+My own jewelry.
+My own brushes and ribbons and suchlike.
 And my dog.”

 “Your belongings and your dog are all at MacFhionnlaigh, aye?”